 Where possible, we purchase environmentally responsible products from likeminded companies and continuously monitor our energy, water and resource usage.

-In 2016, we aim to reduce our (sustainably sourced) paper usage by 20% by the introduction of a new secure printing strategy early in the year.
+We have also been able to reduce our (sustainably sourced) paper usage by 20% by the introduction of a new secure printing strategy early in the year.

 Recognising the limitations of occupying shared buildings, we work closely with the building management teams and other tenants to improve the overall energy and resource consumption in each of our offices.
 For example fitting movement sensor lights in each of our four offices.

-Reducing our the waste our business produces
+Reducing the waste our business produces

 We manage all business waste according to reduce, re-use, recycle principles.
 We work closely with our suppliers to continually make improvements to reduce waste.
 We operate an In-house bottling system in all offices which has completely eliminated the use of plastic bottles (and also the need to transport bottled water).